a-marquez/js-utilities/README.md

 <a name="module_js-utilities.log"></a>

 ### utils.log(_) ⇒ <code>any</code>
-Log value and return it, useful within function compositions.
+Log a value and return it, useful within function compositions.

 **Kind**: static method of [<code>js-utilities</code>](#module_js-utilities)